All Episodes

 Republicans are not the party of a decaying old static industrial age, top-down government in Washington.

-We are the communications age party of genuinely democratic dynamic government.
+We are the communications age party of genuinely democratic dynamic government, or for and by real people.

-And we want to get money and power out of Washington into the hands of people, not because we want no government, but because we believe people who live in liberty create the best government when they are trusted to govern themselves.
+And we want to get money and power out of Washington, into the hands of people, not because we want no government, but because we believe people who live in liberty create the best government when they are trusted to govern themselves.

 Fellow conservatives, let's learn to say it.

-We need more government.
+We need more government, lots of it.

-But we need the kind that actually works.
+But we need the kind that actually works, bottom-up self-government by a mature people.

-And we need that government in our hands because it's not natural efficient or beneficial to leave something so powerful in the hands of anyone else.
+And we need that government in our hands because it's not natural, efficient, or beneficial to leave something so powerful in the hands of anyone else.

-Now look, folks, see, this is very seductive because who can disagree with this?
+Now, look, folks, see, this is very seductive because who can disagree with this?

 But it's using the word government here.